 1 yellow bell pepper, cored, seeded and chopped

 1 large cucumber, peeled and chopped

 ¼ cup plus 2 tablespoons white wine vinegar

-1 slice wheat sourdough, regular sourdough or French bread, crusts removed, soaked in water and squeezed dry
+1 slice whole wheat bread, wheat sourdough, regular sourdough, French bread, crusts removed, soaked in water and squeezed dry

 ½ teaspoon salt, or to taste